Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 - Borrowers — not lenders — must pay up front fees for collateral valuation (and borrowers have no appeal or recourse if they don’t agree with the valuation, which as noted above is often much lower than fair market rate).

-- Paying a secured business loan back early will not result in any interest savings.
+- Paying a loan back early will not result in any interest savings.
 On the contrary, it will trigger penalties.

-- Secured business loans usually take several months to set up.
+- Secured loans usually take several months to set up.

-- Successfully repaying a secured business loan doesn’t boost a business credit score as much as successfully repaying an unsecured business loan.
+- Successfully repaying a secured loan doesn’t boost a business credit score as much as successfully repaying an unsecured loan.

 Benefits of Secured Business Loans

-That’s why with a secured business loan, you’ll find that traditional lenders feel safer, interest rates are generally lower, and terms are generally more agreeable to the borrower’s business needs.
+That’s why with a secured financing, you’ll find that traditional lenders feel safer, interest rates are generally lower, and terms are generally more agreeable to the borrower’s business needs.

 Why Secure a Business Loan?